 McDaids

-It gets very busy at the weekend but if you’re brave enough to attempt a staircase that is more rock-climb than ascension, then head upstairs to a quiet little bar.
+It gets very busy at the weekend, but if you’re brave enough to attempt a staircase that is more rock-climb than ascension, then head upstairs to a quiet little bar.

 McDaid's Pub Dublin